How to use OUAC

 Want Support in Applying to Ontario Universities?

 If you want academic and financial support, GrantMe can help you!
 We provide personalized scholarship matches, essay editing, and mentorship from past winners to maximize your success at university applications.
-Complete our short scholarship eligibility quiz to learn more about how GrantMe can help you achieve your post-secondary goals.
+Complete our short scholarship and bursary eligibility quiz to learn more about how GrantMe can help you achieve your post-secondary goals.

 Start Winning Scholarships Today